Thames Area assets

 We regularly receive enquiries about our work.
 This page will highlight the assets that we we receive the highest level of interest for.
 You will find asset information, frequently asked questions, and latest news.
 If you are interested in an asset not given here, please email our enquiries team.

-To ensure you receive notifications about our most recent work for these sites, register with us and then subscribe to follow this page.
+To ensure you keep up to date about our most recent work for these sites, register with us and then subscribe to follow this page.
 Links to do this are in the information bar.

 The Environment Agency can carry out maintenance, improvement, or construction work on main rivers to manage flood risk and protect the environment.
 This is done using our permissive powers under the Water Resources Act 1991.
 You can learn more about the Water Resources Act 1991 through this link.
 Any work we carry out using these powers is subject to available funding and resources.